matekdev/vulkan-model-viewer/README.md

 # Vulkan Model Viewer

 A model viewer that supports a basic game loop with camera controls.
-Built with Vulkan and uses GLFW for windowing and GLM for vector math.
+Built with Vulkan and uses GLFW for windowing, GLM for vector math, and tinyobjloader for loading `.obj` files.

 # Controls
 **WASD** - Horizontal movement